 What Kind of Document Do You Have?

 Some proofreaders charge the same fee whether your document is a business memo, a scholarly article, or a birthday invitation.
 Others, like Scribendi.com, break down their services.
 Scribendi.com offers specialized proofreading for several document types, including services for bloggers, scholars, website designers, and medical and technical writers.
-Many of the services can be tailored to writers who have English as a Second Language.
-With so many choices, rest assured that you’re paying only for the services you need.
+Many of the services are tailored to writers who have English as a Second Language.

-How Much Does Proofreading Cost If You Need It Within a
+How Much Does Proofreading Cost If You Need It Quickly?

 The price of proofreading can vary depending on how quickly you want it back.
 Most online companies offer a 24-hour turnaround.
 Other proofreaders make no promises; you'll get your document whenever it is done.
 Of course, a fast turnaround time generally raises the price.
 A $20 project over 15 business days may cost you $80 if you would like it done in five.